patrickkunka/helpful-merge/README.md

 Helpful Merge can be used in place of any existing merge implementation such as ES6 `Object.assign()`, lodash/underscore's `merge()`, or jQuery's `$.extend()`.

-Unlike `Object.assign()` however, Helpful Merge will only merge **one source object** into one target object at a time, as its third parameter is reserved for an optional configuration object (see [Configuration Options](#configuration-options)).
+Unlike `Object.assign()` however, Helpful Merge will only merge **one source object** into one target object at a time when using the standard calling syntax.
+This is because its third parameter is reserved for an optional configuration object (see [Configuration Options](#configuration-options)).

-The function always returns a reference to the target object.
+If you would like to merge multiple source objects into a target object in a single operation, Helpful Merge provides an alternative "fluent" interface for doing this.
+See [Fluent Interface](#fluent-interface).

 #### Syntax